2022–23 PLG season: Imports, foreign students, and heritage players

-Note 1: Heritage player refers to player of Taiwanese descent but does not met the FIBA eligibility rules to be local.
+Note 1: "Heritage player" refers to a player who is of Taiwanese descent but does not meet the FIBA eligibility rules to be local.

-Note 2: Team can either register 2 heritage players or 1 foreign student and 1 heritage player.
+Note 2: Team can either register two heritage players, or one foreign student and one heritage player.

 Interleague play

 The interleague play, an interleague tournament which was played by teams from P. League+, T1 League, and Super Basketball League, began on September 17, 2022, and ended on September 27.
 The Lioneers competed individually, while the other five teams participated as a united team named "PLG Rising Stars".

 Preseason

-The Preseason will begin on October 8, 2022, and end on October 10.
+The preseason began on October 8, 2022, and ended on October 10.

 Regular season

 The regular season began on November 5, 2022, and ended on May 14, 2023.